Updated: Apr 1

 Another time, when a notoriously sinful woman washed Jesus’ feet with her hair, He instructed her to go in peace, and sin no more, much to the surprise of the arrogant onlookers.
 (Luke 7:36)

 Go in peace and sin no more.
-He sounds like a caring father scolding His children.
-That is exactly what He is doing.
+Jesus says this over and over.
+He sounds like a caring father scolding His children, don't you think?
+That is exactly what He's doing.
 He also wants us to live in peace, regardless of our circumstances.
-It’s hard, isn’t it?
+It’s hard.
 But as Paul said, we keep pressing on.
 Phil.3:14

-A choice.
-Great discipline.
+Thoughts.
+Choice.
 Meditation.
-An influence outside ourselves.
-We encourage.
-Help one another.
-Pray for one another.
+Influence. outside ourselves.
+We encourage and pray for one another.
 Why?
 Because.
 It is Our Heavenly Father‘s will for us.

 We can make it easy or we can make it hard.